Bspease/Senior-Project/README.md

 button press until the song has been completed.

 This was my 2021 Summer-Fall Senior Project to create a musical device that can play a piano to some degree.

-Folder Info:
-Code:                       Contains software side coding (Arduino Code).
-Documents:                  Contains project proposal, deadlines, and report.
-"Final Hardware Prints":    The final design for the runner.
-Hardware:                   All iterations and designs of the base and runner